-“To recognize the need for change is both the first stage of change, and the first step in the change process,” the authors wrote.
+“To recognize the need for change is both the first stage of change, and the first step in the change process,” the authors write.

 Once you have admitted to yourself that there’s a problem, make sure all departments within your organization are focused on the customer and that leaders understand what the customer wants.

 In Motorola’s case, the company had to step away from their individualistic culture and open themselves to collaboration and communication.